department-of-veterans-affairs/va.gov-team/products/identity/Support Process/readme.md

 ## Measuring Success:
 Measuring the success of the Request & Support process was originally part of the focus of an entire project: O4KR2 - Establish and publish monthly metrics around response times for VA.gov product teams.
-But it got folded into this.
+Which also fed into O4KR3: Establish a 70% CSR rating.
+However, it got folded into this

-That said, some initial thoughts on what that project might entail.
+Here are the intitial things we are measuring
 | KPI           | Notes         |
 | ------------- |:-------------|
 | Number of requests | On a monthly basis, we track how many requests were fulfilled via the Request & Support |